EelkeVisser/SymbolTable/README.md

 ```
 If successfull it will end in the state RS_DONE.

 In the state RS_PROCESS_SYMBOL_UPLOAD it will print all variables used and their type.
-Here are two pointers shown that point to the type AdsSymbolEntry:
+For example, here are two pointers shown that point to the type AdsSymbolEntry:

 ```
 Message		08-Sep-20 16:47:26 356 ms  | 'PlcTask' (351): PLC: 161: 6844: MAIN.pAdsSymbolEntry POINTER TO AdsSymbolEntry
 Message		08-Sep-20 16:47:26 361 ms  | 'PlcTask' (351): PLC: 166: 6849: MAIN.pSubAdsSymbolEntry POINTER TO AdsSymbolEntry
 ```

 In the RS_PROCESS_DATA_UPLOAD state it will print all the types that exist in the project.
-For instance the type AdsSymbolEntry, which contains 9 subitems:
+For example, the type AdsSymbolEntry, which contains 9 subitems:

 ```
 Message		08-Sep-20 16:47:26 387 ms  | 'PlcTask' (351): PLC: 237: 6875: AdsSymbolEntry